 Princess Celestia seems this way, acting like a light-hearted pony who doesn't take herself too seriously and even enjoys a good laugh at her own expense.
-Over time, we've seen her get more serious, until it's apparent that keeping everyone safe is her main concern, and having fun is what she does in her rare moments of leisure.
+Over time, we've seen her get more serious, until it's apparent that keeping everyone safe is her main concern, and spreading cheer is what she does in her rare moments of down-time.

 This ethical position is an important form of utilitarian philosophy, and has been consistently popular among moral philosophers since the Enlightenment.
 Jeremy Bentham and John Stuart Mill were both major developers of the theory, although "happiness" may sometimes be replaced with a more generally defined "good" or "well-being", or something else altogether like "freedom" or "beauty".

 Note that there are multiple types of utilitarianism.
-For instance, while Bentham indicated that one should always do what increases happiness in a sort of general kind of way, Mill's definition is rather more complex; most notably, he said that one should always follow the rule that, if consistently applied by everyone, would lead to maximum happiness/the greater good.
+For instance, while Bentham indicated that one should always do what increases happiness in a sort of general kind of way (called "act utilitarianism"), Mill's definition is rather more complex; most notably, he said that one should always follow the rule that, if consistently applied by everyone, would lead to maximum happiness/the greater good (called "rule utilitarianism").

 The United States' Declaration of Independence includes "the pursuit of Happiness" as one of man's inalienable rights.

 The King of Bhutan measures the prosperity and success of his nation (and, hence, his rule) in terms of Gross Domestic Happiness.
 While one of the world's poorest countries when measured in dollars, there are more important things in life than luxuries and the Bhutanese people are considered among the most happy ones with the life they have.

 The people who give out "Free Hugs" on the street.